AndreiM29/PC-Build-App/README.md

 ![sentc](https://github.com/AndreiM29/PC-Build-App/assets/72067795/c220c764-2814-49b6-9aa5-c5f3c7e2f576)

-*An image indicating that the components have been sent in the PC-Build-App.*
+*A notification indicating that the components have been sent in the PC-Build-App.*